|with my parents at age one

 The passage read:

 “The creative journey is characterized not by a muzzy and hazy retreat from reality but by the continual sorting and reordering and structuring of reality into new forms and new relationships.”

 (Julia Cameron, Walking in this World, Jeremy P. Tarcher/Penguin, 2002, p.
 137)

 What better way to “sort, reorder and structure reality” than to organize a photo album?
-Thankfully, this one was going to be small enough (it took me about two hours to complete) since my dad took mainly slides, and so the number of actual prints is limited to those he sent to his parents in Germany (my parents lived in New Jersey when I was born) or to later photos, such as the one above, that my grandfather took when we moved to Germany when I was a year old.
+Thankfully, this one was going to be small enough.
+Since my dad took mainly slides, the number of actual prints is limited to those he sent to his parents in Germany.
+My parents lived in New Jersey when I was born.
+I also had some later photos, such as the one above, that my grandfather took when we moved to Germany when I was a year old.

 So here’s to little tangible creative projects!